afgbeveridge/EsotericLanguagesToolkit/README.md

-A generalized interpreter toolkit for esoteric languages, written in/using C# 8, .NET Core, Blazor, Python, Docker, mysql, RabbitMQ.
+A generalized interpreter toolkit for esoteric languages, written in/using C# 8, .NET Core, Blazor, Python, Docker, mysql, Rabbitmq, mongodb, sanic, pandas.

 See setup.txt for environment details.

 Some languages are natively supplied, others can be created using the Blazor client.